HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 - +15% Production when constructing Military units in all non-occupied cities when at war
 - Water cost of purchasing Military units -15% when at war
 - Cannot build Enslaved units
-- Cannot build Work Camp, Listening Post, or Council buildings
+- Cannot build Prison Camp, Work Camp, Listening Post, or Council buildings

 ### Unique Buildings